nh916/pure-js-timer/README.md

 The code can be refactored to be improved and more efficient, I just have not had the chance to do that.
 If I get a chance I will be adding more comments and more documentation to make it very simple to understand.

 Feel free to contribute to it, and make it better.
 Looking forward to seeing others using it and contributing to it!

+pure-js-timer was originally going to be called functional-timer because the timer is made completely from functions, and it would make a fun play on words, but seeing that name was already taken the second good name I came up with that was more descriptive was pure-js-timer.

 *MIT License*